Shahir-47/recover/README.md

 # Recover

 **Recover** is a forensic recovery program written in C that extracts JPEG files from a forensic image.
-It simulates the process used by forensic investigators to recover deleted files from memory cards by identifying JPEG signatures and writing the recovered files to disk.
+It scans a memory card image file (`card.raw`), identifies JPEG files by their unique signatures, and reconstructs them into separate `.jpg` files.
+Initially, the directory may appear to have no JPEG images, but once the program runs, recovered images will populate the directory.

 ---